 At first the pastors will just smile at you, but one after the other they all share the same hardships – poverty, a lack of Bibles, new government laws regulating churches, cultural intolerance, persecution, no access to decent transport and stubborn unbelievers.

 Pastor Frederico’s Passion is Contagious

-As I spoke to pastor Frederico he explained to me that he lives south of Luanda in a province called Benguela.
-It is an 8-hour drive from Luanda – per car.
+As I spoke to Pastor Frederico he explained to me that he lives south of Luanda in a province called Benguela.
+It is an 8-hour drive from Luanda – by car.
 He had to take two buses just to get to Luanda and this equates to a whole day of travelling.
 “To travel by plane is unaffordable,” he explained still smiling.

 Pastor Frederico was one of the first pastors to join the Harvesters Ministries program two years ago.
 Since then he has gone out and planted 27 churches.
 He is training student pastors for every church that he has planted and truly understands the discipleship program that Harvesters launched in this country.
 His passion for winning the lost for Christ is absolutely amazing!

 The most remarkable – despite all these challenges the pastors face, is the fact that more than 600 churches have been planted in Angola.
 And this happened in only two years!

 After all the pastors completed their training session and handed back all their administration – we had a surprise for each and every one of them.
 Our team came into the room with boxes and boxes filled with Portuguese and Kimbundu Bibles.
 The pastors started rejoicing, tears of joy were running freely down their cheeks.
 The Word of God does not simply go into a community, it changes the entire community.